seven days and six nights in the Pearl of the Caribbean

 - All breakfasts, lunches and dinners as per itinerary.

-- Cold bottled water on board.
+- Cold bottled water on transport.

 - Emergency collect call access to the United States while in Cuba.

 - Airfare is not included; you select your commercial flights and book them to and from Havana.
-Flight reservations are your responsibility.
-GRTC Team will be of assistance.

 - Optional travel interruption and cancellation insurance.
 See http://globalrelations.ourcuba.com/insurance/